Rhinelander Waldo: Later career

 In 1916, Waldo held a commission as Major in the Infantry Officers Reserve Corps.
 He went into World War I as a major in the 301st Infantry of the National Army in 1917.
 After serving in France, he was honorably discharged in 1919 and in 1923 was commissioned a colonel in the reserve.

 After he was out of office, he stayed involved with political affairs and while Richard Enright was New York City Police Commissioner (appointed by the regular Democratic Mayor John Francis Hylan), Waldo served for a time as a special deputy but resigned in September 1924 to organize the Coolidge Nonpartisan League, a step that "marked his formal renunciation of Tammany Hall in favor of the Republican Party."
 Around this time, he was mentioned as a possible candidate for governor general of the Philippines.

 Personal life

 On April 20, 1910, he was married to Virginia Otis Heckscher at the country house of artist Charles H. Ebert in Greenwich, Connecticut.
 Virginia, a daughter of Robert M. Otis and Helen (née Gordon) Otis of Richmond, Virginia, was twice widowed before their marriage.
-Her second marriage was to John Gerard Heckscher who died in 1908 (he was the widow of Mary (née Travers) Gray, a daughter of William R. Travers, and the father-in-law of Mayor George B. McClellan Jr.).
+Her second marriage was to John Gerard Heckscher who died in 1908 (he was the widower of Mary (née Travers) Gray, a daughter of William R. Travers, and the father-in-law of Mayor George B. McClellan Jr.).

-He died on August 13, 1927 in his home in Philipse Road in Garrison, New York of sepsis.
+He died on August 13, 1927, in his home in Philipse Road in Garrison, New York, of sepsis.